kubeomatic/k8s-timebomb/docs/README.md

 replicaset.apps/nginx-deployment-6598d88757   8         0         0       3d22h
 ```

-To extend the validity all you have to do is a kubectl patching the validity.
+To extend the validity all you have to do is a kubectl command patching the validity annotation.
 ```shell
 $ export TIMER=90 # 90 minutes